HCLLK22TeamD/Tech-Reviewing-Application/README.md

-# Tech-Reviewing-Application
+# Tech-Reviewing-Application (TechZONE)

-This is a simple web application project desiged for HCL training program which deveoped acording to Spring Web MVC architecture.
+TechZONE is a Tech-Reviewing web application project designed for HCL training program which developed according to the Spring Web MVC Architecture.

 #### Application Scenario -
 User can registered to the system as a noramal user (Tech Reader) or as a Publisher.